 PCOS can affect many aspects of health, from menstrual cycles and ovulation to hormone levels and metabolic balance.
 Symptoms and lab findings don’t always fit neatly into one picture, and many patients are left unsure how to interpret what’s happening in their body or what to focus on next.

-At Well Woman Acupuncture, Polycystic Ovarian Syndrome (PCOS ) is a long-standing focus of our clinical work.
-We provide acupuncture for PCOS with an approach that combines careful listening, clinical depth, and collaboration with your medical providers, so treatment feels clear, coordinated, and responsive.
+At Well Woman Acupuncture, Polyendocrine Metabolic Ovarian Syndrome (PMOS, formerly referred to as PCOS) is a long-standing focus of our clinical work.
+We provide acupuncture for PMOS with an approach that combines careful listening, clinical depth, and collaboration with your medical providers, so treatment feels clear, coordinated, and responsive.

-For patients seeking acupuncture for PCOS in Boulder and Longmont, our goal is to offer steady guidance and individualized care that adapts as your body changes.
+For patients seeking acupuncture for PMOS in Boulder and Longmont, our goal is to offer steady guidance and individualized care that adapts as your body changes.

 What this means in practice: